Ballroom Dance Bashed and Re-Bashed: Controversial Moments in the Waltz's History

 In France, lower-class people danced a turning dance called the Volta, where the woman leads the man in a close embrace.
 It became so popular in royal courts that Louis XIII banned it outright.

 Other contributors to the waltz's development were folk dances.
 When the laendler came to the suburbs of royal cities in Germany and Vienna, the dance appealed to bored nobles in servant balls.
 In 1750, peasants in Bavaria, Tyrol, and Styria danced a turning dance called the Walzer, a triple-time dance.

 Not everyone was thrilled by the allure and swirls of the waltz.
 Dancing masters complained how easy it was to dance and how dizzy their pupils feel when doing it.

 But the biggest sources of bashing came from moralists - clergy, poets, and others who want decency.
-Many Catholic communities, even dioceses, barred couples from dancing so close in triple time when it became popular during the late 18th century and became widespread.
+Many Catholic communities, even entire dioceses, barred couples from dancing so close in triple time when it became popular during the late 18th century and became widespread.